1EdTech/openbadges-specification/index.md

 Property | Expected Type | Description
 ---------|---------------|-----------
-**type** | JSON-LD type  | The type of verification method: `SignedBadge` (or legacy alias `signed`). creator  | @id: CryptographicKey | The (HTTP) id of the key used to sign the Assertion.
+**type** | JSON-LD type  | The type of verification method: `SignedBadge` (or legacy alias `signed`). creator  | @id: [CryptographicKey](#CryptographicKey) | The (HTTP) id of the key used to sign the Assertion.
 If not present, verifiers will check public key(s) declared in the referenced issuer Profile.
-If a key is declared here, it must be authorized in the issuer Profile as well. `creator` is expected to be the dereferencable URI of a document that describes a [CryptographicKey](#CryptographicKey)
+If a key is declared here, it must be authorized in the issuer Profile as well. `creator` is expected to be the dereferencable URI of a document that describes a [CryptographicKey](#CryptographicKey).

 </div>